 A website uses Coveo to power its listing pages.
-The results returned by these queries do not change very often and are the same for all users.
-Using persistent queries to power these pages will allow the underlying Coveo Cloud organization to save on QPM.
+The results returned by these queries don’t change very often and are the same for all end users.
+Using persistent queries to power these pages will allow the underlying Coveo organization to save on QPM.
 In this use case, each listing page requires a persistent query; the number of times those pages are reloaded will therefore not affect the QPM.
 If the content of a listing page changes, the updated results will appear next time the persistent query cache refreshes (by default two hours).

 A commerce website uses Coveo to display some featured products on its home page.
 Those products are selected on a daily basis by the content manager and are configured directly in Coveo.
 Since the website is using personalization, there are three kinds of featured products, based on three personas.
 To prevent querying the index each time an end user is accessing the home page, persistent queries are used.
 However, since there’s a small variation in the queries (the persona), three persistent queries will be required to render the component for every use case.